-According to Animal Facts, many species, such as the spiny leaf stick insect, will curl their tail back over the body.
+Many species, such as the spiny leaf stick insect, will curl their tail back over the body.
 This is done to give the impression that they are a scorpion.
 This typically happens after they have been detected, whether by a predator or by accident.

 Unless you were familiar with stick insects, if you came across such an act, you would likely think it is a scorpion you were looking at and would back away.
 Which is the whole point of the phenomenon; it is basically what happens when a stick insect’s natural camouflage has failed.

 Another example of this behaviour is displayed by Macleay’s spectre.
 This stick insect comes from Australia and is well-known for pretending to be part of a tree.
 When cornered, they curl their tails back, giving the impression of a scorpion preparing to strike.

 Most predators fall for this ruse.
 And even many humans fall for it.
 It is a type of behaviour that has evolved in various species over time.

 Which Stick Insects are Capable of Curling their Tails?